 This is the official website for Caitlin R. Dickens, or as she is known in the cosplay community, Contagious Costuming.
 Caitlin R. Dickens had been a seamstress her entire life, but started costuming and cosplaying several years ago.
 Caitlin R. Dickens is an award winning cosplayer and brand ambassador who enjoys learning new things from her fellows.
 Caitlin R. Dickens is also the producer and art director for Contagious Media Productions.
 I think that one of the things that makes Caitlin R. Dickens stand out is that she is one of those great costumers that can design and fit her costumes specifically to her body in just the right way that they seem to change to the proportions of the different characters she portrays.
 I saw her Enchantress, Emma Frost, Gamora, Magik, X-23 Wolverine, and Black Widow, and I honestly thought they were different people that worked for Contagious Costuming; she's that good.
 While Caitlin R. Dickens does usually do her own props, she gets occasional help from her friend Austin, and Death Ray Designs.

 (Please visit the section "Special Effects Artists, Hair/Makeup Artists, Costumers, and Cosplayers, also."
 Many of the artists there also have at least one of the skill sets found here.)
-These sites are owned by publishers, writers, and artists that create passion driven original works of art.
+These sites are owned by producers, publishers, writers, and directors that help create passion driven original works of art.

 This is the official portfolio of oil painter, Tony Baselici.
 I think his art is a fusion of Earthly realism and boldness that usually only comes from ideals and icons from our sleeping minds.
 It allows his art to not only speak on a level of aesthetic detail, but of the impressions certain images invoke on our psyches as well.